mriirsfbd/gettingStartedWithGithubInMR/README.md

-Hello my name is Dharavi and I'm learning Python and also did a course on Aetificial Intelligence.
+Hello my name is Dharavi and I'm learning Python and also did a course on Artificial Intelligence.